-- (A) The person having management responsibility for a management contract; - (B) Any person who has authority: - (1) To hire and fire employees; or - (2) To set up working policy for the gaming operation; or - (C) The chief financial officer or other person who has financial management responsibility. - 2.40 "Progressive gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the
+(A) The person having management responsibility for a management contract;

+(B) Any person who has authority:

+(1) To hire and fire employees; or

+(2) To set up working policy for the gaming operation; or

+(C) The chief financial officer or other person who has financial management responsibility.

+2.43 "Progressive gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the operator or eligible organization, and offered as a prize to players in the next game.

-- operator or eligible organization, and offered as a prize to players in the next game. - 2.41 "Pull-tabs, punchboards and tip jars" means a form of gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed. - 2.42 "Raffle" means a form of gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
-"Raffle" does not include a slot machine. - 2.43 "Reservation" means all lands within the original confines of the Bay Mills Reservation, and other lands added thereto by Executive Order, federal statute or other legal action. - 2.44 "State" means the State of Michigan. - 2.45 "Takeout" means that portion of a wager which is deducted from or not included in the pari-mutual pool, and which is distributed to people other than those placing wagers. - 2.46 "Tele-bet" means any system of telephone account wagering on a gaming event. - 2.47 "Tele-bingo" means a form of lawful gaming in which the game defined as "bingo" is conducted on tribal lands, but through a system combining the use of computers and cable television or telephone lines, and does not require the presence of the players at the site from where the telecast is originating.
-The presence of players is required, however, at the site on the reservation where the tele-bingo game is being offered. - 2.48 "Tribal Commission" means the Gaming Commission described in Section 4 of this Ordinance. - 2.49 "Tribal Court" means the Tribal Court of the Bay Mills Indian Community. - 2.50 "Tribe" means the Bay Mills Indian Community. - 2.51 "Twenty-one", also known as "blackjack," is the card game played by a maximum of seven players and one dealer wherein each player plays his hand against the dealer's hand, and the object of which is for a player to obtain a higher total card count than the dealer by reaching 21 or as close to 21 as possible without exceeding that count.
+2.44 "Pull-tabs, punchboards and tip jars" means a form of gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed.

+2.45 "Raffle" means a form of gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
+"Raffle" does not include a slot machine.

+2.46 "State" means the State of Michigan.

+2.47 "Takeout" means that portion of a wager which is deducted from or not included in the pari-mutual pool, and which is distributed to people other than those placing wagers.

+2.48 "Tele-bet" means any system of telephone account wagering on a gaming event.

+2.49 "Tele-bingo" means a form of lawful gaming in which the game defined as "bingo" is conducted on tribal lands, but through a system combining the use of computers and cable television or telephone lines, and does not require the presence of the players at the site from where the telecast is originating.
+The presence of players is required, however, at the site on the reservation where the tele-bingo game is being offered.

+Revised 7-30-10

+2.50 "Tribal Commission" means the Gaming Commission described in Section 4 of this Ordinance.

+2.51 "Tribal Court" means the Tribal Court of the Bay Mills Indian Community.

+2.52 "Tribe" means the Bay Mills Indian Community.

+2.53 "Twenty-one", also known as "blackjack," is the card game played by a maximum of seven players and one dealer wherein each player plays his hand against the dealer's hand, and the object of which is for a player to obtain a higher total card count than the dealer by reaching 21 or as close to 21 as possible without exceeding that count.
 The cards have the following value:

-- (A) Aces count either one or 11, at the player's option. - (B) Kings, queens, and jacks each have a count of ten. - (C) All other cards are counted at their face value. - 2.52 "Wager" means the initial bet made in any game. - 2.53 "Wagering Office" means any location within tribal lands at which wagers are placed or accepted by an operator.
+(A) Aces count either one or 11, at the player's option.

+(B) Kings, queens, and jacks each have a count of ten.

+(C) All other cards are counted at their face value.

+2.54 "Wager" means the initial bet made in any game.

+2.55 "Wagering Office" means any location within tribal lands at which wagers are placed or accepted by an operator.